awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_recon.md

 ### Finding description<a name="recon7_description"></a>

-**An IAM user invoked an API commonly used to discover the network access permissions of existing security groups, ACLs, and routes in your AWS account\.**
+**A principal invoked an API commonly used to discover the network access permissions of existing security groups, ACLs, and routes in your AWS account\.**

-This finding informs you that a specific IAM user in your AWS environment is exhibiting behavior that is different from the established baseline\.
-This IAM user has no prior history of invoking this API\.
+This finding informs you that a specific principal in your AWS environment is exhibiting behavior that is different from the established baseline\.
+This principal has no prior history of invoking this API\.
 Your credentials might be compromised\.
 For more information, see [Remediating Compromised AWS Credentials](guardduty_remediate.md#compromised-creds)\.

 This finding is triggered when network configuration settings in your AWS environment are probed under suspicious circumstances\.
-For example, if an IAM user in your AWS environment with no prior history of doing so, invoked the DescribeSecurityGroups API\.
+For example, if a principal in your AWS environment with no prior history of doing so, invoked the DescribeSecurityGroups API\.
 An attacker might use stolen credentials to perform this reconnaissance of network configuration settings before executing the next stage of their attack by changing network permissions or making use of existing openings in the network configuration\.

 ## Recon:IAMUser/ResourcePermissions<a name="recon8"></a>